Mazda 3 2014-2018: problems, interior photos, engine, pros and cons

 2018 Mazda 3 interior

-Mazda 3 is a stylish front-wheel drive compact available as a sedan or 5-door hatchback.
+The 3-rd generation Mazda 3 is a sporty front-wheel drive compact car available as a sedan or hatchback.

-The 3 offers excellent handling and firmer ride.
-Safety and fuel consumption ratings are among the best.
+The 3 offers a nicely-finished interior excellent handling and a set of available high-tech gadgets.
+Fuel economy and safety ratings are among the best in the class.

-The reliability is above average, but there are a few trouble spots.
+The reliability is not bad, but there are a few trouble spots.
 Some model years have more problems than others, read more below.

 Problems: In models with a manual HVAC controls, a little plastic arm that pops out of its place can cause the heater to blow cold air.
-It's located behind the glove box.
-The fix is easy, the link set ($20 part) must be replaced.
+The problem part is located behind the glove box.
+The fix is easy: the link set ($20 part) must be replaced.

 2018 Mazda 3 5-door

-There are several reports that in the 2014 models the screen of the Mazda Connect infotainment system becomes unresponsive in some spots or works erratically.
+There are several reports that in the 2014 models the screen of the Mazda Connect infotainment system becomes unresponsive in some areas or works erratically.
+Some owners mention that a failed screen can cause the infotainment system to act on its own, switching different functions and dialing phone numbers.
 Replacing the screen is expensive (over $1,000) if out of warranty.
-When checking a 2014 model with Mazda Connect, used car buyers should test all areas of the touchscreen carefully.
-Base models come with a different audio system and don't have this problem.
+When checking the 2014 and 2015 Mazda 3 with the Mazda Connect infotainment system, used car buyers should test all areas of the touchscreen carefully.
+Base models come with a simple audio system without a touchscreen and don't have this problem.
+2019 Update: There is a word that the warranty on the Mazda Connect screen has been extended for some models (SSPB6).
+Read more in this thread.

 A failed mass air flow sensor can cause the vehicle not to start.
 An OEM sensor costs $130-$180, an aftermarket part is cheaper.
 The sensor is located above the air filter box and is easy to replace.